hanzoai/agency/LLM.md

    - For displaying featured case studies on homepage: Use `components/CaseStudy.tsx`

 4. **Adding New Case Studies**:
-   - Add new case study data to `caseStudiesData.ts`
+   - Add new case study data to `caseStudiesData.ts` directly, or to `additionalCaseStudies.ts` which is then imported
    - Follow the existing structure and include all required fields
    - No need to create individual page components - the dynamic CaseStudy.tsx will handle rendering

 5. **Routing Pattern**:
    - Always use `/case-study/:id` for linking to case studies
    - Ensure the ID in the link matches the ID in `caseStudiesData.ts`

+6. **Special ID Handling**:
+   - Use consistent mapping between display IDs and data IDs (e.g., 'damon' → 'damon-motorcycles')
+   - Make sure any ID mappings are documented and consistently applied across components